matthewstack/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?
     console.log(`${name} rolled a ${newRoll}`)  --  The innerscope is referencing the a variable (name) of the outer scope
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    The arguement ('Dan') is the same, the newRoll value can change.
 c.
 What is the lexical scope of `newRoll`?
+    It's within the function personalDice.

 ### Task 3 - Stretch Goals